kalgynirae/lumeh.org/pages/wiki/linux/pulseaudio.md

 title: PulseAudio
 ---

 PulseAudio is the sound system used by most desktop Linux distributions.
-It’s mostly straightforward, but there are a few helpful things that are worth documenting here.
+The goal of this guide is to teach you the basic knowledge you’ll need to be able to solve your own audio routing situations (e.g., routing an application’s sound and your microphone into Discord while still being able to hear the application).

+If you already know the concepts, you can skip down to [Routing Audio](#routing-audio).

 # Important Concepts